Battle of Khyber Pass (1738): Battle

 Nasir Khan, the Mughal governor of Afghanistan, was in Peshawar when he learned that Nadir had taken Kabul and was planning to invade India.
 He quickly gathered about 20,000 Afghans from the Khaibar and Peshawar areas and blocked the only pass between Ali Masjid and Jamrud, which is 12 miles west of Peshawar.
 However, his soldiers, who were poorly fed and hastily recruited, could not match the experienced Iranian troops led by a celebrated general.

 On the afternoon of November 14, after the asar prayer, Nader Shah left his camp at Barikab (about 20 miles from Jalalabad) under the command of Nasr-ullah Mirra.
 He set off with light baggage along the steep and rough Seh-chuba route.
-Remarkably, he covered 50 miles by 8 o’clock the next morning and launched a surprise flank attack on the Indian army positioned in the Khyber Pass.
+Remarkably, he covered 50 miles by 8 o’clock the next morning and launched a surprise flank attack on the Mughal army positioned in the Khyber Pass.
 A single charge by his forces scattered Nasir Khan’s untrained levies, though his regular soldiers fought on for a few hours.
 Ultimately, Nasir Khan and several nobles were captured, and the remainder of his army surrendered, leaving their camp and supplies to the victors.